 Abbey: Thank you!
 I am a registered dietitian, and I'm a food blogger and YouTuber (@AbbeysKitchen).
-So I work largely in media unlike a lot of dietitians that work more in clinics, or in hospitals or with patients.
+So I work largely in media unlike a lot of dieticians that work more in clinics, or in hospitals or with patients.
 I work in social and traditional media.
-So I do a lot of TV, I write recipes, I wrote a cookbook, and of course all the social media platforms that I work on.
+So I do a lot of TV, I write recipes, I wrote a cookbook and of course all the social media platforms that I work on.

-Graydon: You're your ahead of your time!
+Graydon: You're ahead of your time!

 Abbey: You have to be, you need to constantly be reinventing yourself to stay relevant.
 Social media is so important, and I've sort of made it my full-time career.
 I’ve come to really enjoy making this my niche.

-Graydon: Can you talk about what your designation is as a registered dietitian, and how that is different than say a holistic nutritionist?
+Graydon: Can you talk about what your designation is as a registered dietitian, and how that is different than a holistic nutritionist?

-Abbey: Absolutely, we are a regulated body under the Ontario College of dieticians.
+Abbey: Absolutely, we are a regulated body under the Ontario College of Dieticians.
 We need to go through a minimum of four years at a credited undergrad plus an internship or a Masters.
 There are specific competencies we need to get to get our license.
 Nutritionist is not a regulated term, so while there are specific programs for holistic nutrition, because it's not a regulated term anyone can use the term nutritionist.
 While there are a lot of fantastic nutritionists out there, a lot of them may have just read stuff online and call themselves a nutritionist.
 When you are working with a registered dietitian, you know they have very high standards they need to uphold and report to their college.
 It's incredibly hard and very competitive.